Univstar/Univstar.github.io/index.md

 # News
+- *2025/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to SIGGRAPH Asia 2025.
+- *2025/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to Pacific Graphics 2025.
+- *2025/08* &nbsp;🎉🎉 Our paper has been awarded the Best Paper Award at SCA 2025.
 - *2025/07* &nbsp;🎉🎉 I received my PhD from Peking University.
-- *2025/05* &nbsp;🎉🎉 Our paper has been conditionally accepted to SCA 2025.
-- *2025/02* &nbsp;🎉🎉 Our paper has been conditionally accepted to CVPR 2025.
+- *2025/06* &nbsp;🎉🎉 Our paper has been conditionally accepted to ICCV 2025.
-- *2024/08* &nbsp;🎉🎉 Our paper has been conditionally accepted to SIGGRAPH Asia 2024.
-- *2024/03* &nbsp;🎉🎉 Our two papers have been conditionally accepted to SIGGRAPH 2024 and SPM 2024.

 # Publications